 Next, I got bolts that were too long.
 I guessed that i needed 2” bolts, and had a grand ol’ time attaching that first wheel.
 It was a delightful surprise when I learned that the bolts were so long that the wheels wouldn’t turn.

-So I pulled out my handy folding jab saw and cut the bolts off, and started over.
+So I pulled out my handy folding jab saw (paid link) and cut the bolts off, and started over.

 Last, I got the wrong metal.
 I know better.
 But I was in a rush.
 Zinc rusts.
 Stainless steel doesn’t.
 You need stainless steel.

 The bottom of the galvanized trough planters are way too flimsy to support 800 pounds.

 I was lucky because I had some wood leftover from a fencing project.
 I found that the wood commonly used on decks (5/4” by 6”) was perfect.
 You’ll need 36” (three feet) for each planter.

 You’ll also need a roll of this stuff (paid link) to make sure your potting mix doesn’t just wash away.